PrasanH/Jarvis-typescript/README.md

 Create a `.env.local` file in the root directory (or use the existing `.env` file):

 1. Create `.env.local` (recommended) or edit `.env`
-2. Add your Gemini API key:
+2. Add your Gemini and Open AI API key:
    ```
    GEMINI_API_KEY=your_api_key_here
    ```

-**Important**: Never commit `.env.local` to Git - it contains your secret API key!

 ### 4. Run the Development Server